HeuristicPerson/Screenshot-Collector/README.md

 1. **Python 2.x** installed.
 You can do it in **Linux**, **OSX**, **Windows**...
 2. **Imagemagick** installed and added to the PATH of the system so you can call it from wherever you want.
+3. **smbclient** installed (I think it's just for Linux so I should use a more generic Python library in the future).

 External Python libraries: